israelroldan/extjs-reactor/packages/reactor-webpack-plugin/README.md

 ## Dependencies
 You must have Ext JS 6.2+ and Sencha Cmd 6.5+ to use this plugin.

+## Plugin Order

+The ExtReactWebpackPlugin adds assets to the webpack build (ext.js and ext.css).
+As a result it needs to appear before HtmlWebpackPlugin in the webpack config's `plugins` array.

 ## Options
-The ExtJSReactorWebpackPlugin constructor takes an object with the following properties:
+The ExtReactWebpackPlugin constructor takes an object with the following properties:

 * sdk [string] The path to the Ext JS SDK
 * toolkit (optional) [string] "modern" or "classic".
 Defaults to "modern".